toneemarqus/AD-Suit/README.md

 # Installation

-<b>The Tool only supports the latest version of kali at the mean time.<b>
+<b>The Tool only supports the latest version of kali at the mean time.</b>

 <b>Download</b> adsuit-1.0.deb and install it with dpkg:
 ```